 The Community Advisors on Research Design and Strategies (CARDS)® experience is a unique and exciting way to get valuable, candid feedback on how to make materials clearer, more engaging and easier to read for people in your project.
 The CARDS® service is valuable for any research or project that involves people (“human subjects”).
 These meetings currently take place on Zoom, so are accessible to research teams in any part of the country.

-Since 2010, WINRS staff have coordinated over 200 meetings at local community centers between clients and the CARDS®, who provide unique feedback on a variety of project materials, including:
+Since 2010, WINRS staff have coordinated hundreds of meetings at local community centers between clients and the CARDS®, who provide unique feedback on a variety of project materials, including:

 - recruitment materials and strategies